magomimmo/opencv-start/README.md

 #### Install opencv libs as local maven repository artifacts

-Note that this step has to be done one time only for each machine you want to run an OpenCV project in Clojure.
+Note that this step has to be done once only for each machine you want to run an OpenCV project in Clojure.

 ##### Preparation